How to Size an Ice Hockey Stick

 If your player holds the hockey stick with his left hand on top of the stick and the right hand down the stick, then he is a right-handed shooter.
 If your player holds the hockey stick with his right hand on top and his left hand down the stick then he is a "lefty."
 It is important to remember that the bottom hand dictates which handed stick you are using (ex: left hand down means left-handed stick).
 When my son started playing, we were told to make sure he used a left-handed stick because "lefty" players are more in demand.
 I think this was hogwash.
 My son is right-handed and has always used a right-handed stick.
 It truly is a personal preference.
 The bottom line is to play with hands in a configuration that feels best to the player.

-More Hubs for Hockey Parents
+More Articles for Hockey Parents

 Protect Your New Stick

 Hockey sticks are a big investment, so make sure you purchase rolls of hockey tape to protect your new purchase.
 Hockey tape is a non-adhesive cloth tape that comes in a variety of colors.
 Typically white tape is applied to the top of the shaft for better grip handling.
-On the blade, a black tape is used both to protect the blade and to grip the puck.
-As a player advances and hits the puck harder, new tape will need to be applied to the blade after each practice.
-Stock up on the tape--hockey players use lots of tape on their sticks to prolong the life.
+On the blade, black tape is used both to protect the blade and to grip the puck.
+As a player advances and hits the puck harder, the new tape will need to be applied to the blade after each practice.
+Stock up on the tape—hockey players use lots of tape on their sticks to prolong the life.

 Select an Appropriate Flex in the Shaft

-Another consideration when selecting an ice hockey stick is the stiffness, or flex of the shaft.
+Another consideration when selecting an ice hockey stick is the stiffness or flex of the shaft.
 Younger players do not need to worry too much about the flex because they are still learning the fundamentals of shooting.
 Sticks have a flex rating of 40-110.
 The higher the number, the less flex in the stick.
 Most youth sticks are in the 40 range; intermediate 60-75 and the pros use 110+.
 Often players overestimate their strength and select too stiff of a stick.
-This effects their shooting ability because you need to have flex to whip the puck.
+This affects their shooting ability because you need to have flex to whip the puck.
 Selecting a stick with a player's desired flex is yet another way to customize an ice hockey stick.

 Kids Outgrow Hockey Sticks Fast